HowardWang12138/learngit/readme.txt

-I am a handsome boy.
+I am a very handsome boy.
 git is a free software.